 0 - Session expires when the browser closes.
 This is the default behavior when RaaS is enabled in your site.

--1 - Session ends immediately, and Gigya gives you the option of creating a cookie that is stored on the site visitor's client (browser), allowing the site to control the session.
+-1 - Session ends after a 60 second period; Gigya gives you the option of creating a cookie that is stored on the site visitor's client (browser), allowing the site to control the session length within this 60 second window, after which the session is terminated if no cookie is found.
 A typical use case is when the session could include sensitive data (such as credit card details), and the session should be short, with the option of restarting the duration when users perform actions.
 Useful if you always set the session expiration via individual API methods or with each request, such as when the site session is controlled by a CMS (e.g., Drupal).
 For additional information, see how to define a session expiration cookie.

 -2 - Session is valid forever.
 This is the default behavior when RaaS is not enabled in your site.